otwcode/open-doors-temp-site/README.md

 1. Make a copy of `variables.yml.example` as `variables.yml` and fill it in with the details of the site you're creating.

-1.  navigate to the root of the project and then type:
+1. Navigate to the root of the project and then type:

 ```bash
 $ cd <root of this repo>